Azure guidance for secure isolation

 Packet flow and network path protection

 These implementations give each service the illusion that all the servers assigned to it, and only those servers, are connected by a single non-interfering Ethernet switch – a Virtual Layer 2 (VL2) – and maintain this illusion even as the size of each service varies from one server to hundreds of thousands.
-This VL2 implementation achieves traffic performance isolation, ensuring that it is not possible that the traffic of one service could be affected by the traffic of any other service, as if each service were connected by a separate physical switch.
+This VL2 implementation achieves traffic performance isolation, ensuring that it is not possible for the traffic of one service to be affected by the traffic of any other service, as if each service were connected by a separate physical switch.

 This section explains how packets flow through the Azure network, and how the topology, routing design, and directory system combine to virtualize the underlying network fabric - creating the illusion that servers are connected to a large, non-interfering datacenter-wide Layer-2 switch.

 The Azure network uses two different IP-address families:

 - Customer address (CA) is the customer defined/chosen VNet IP address, also referred to as Virtual IP (VIP).
 The network infrastructure operates using CAs, which are externally routable.
 All switches and interfaces are assigned CAs, and switches run an IP-based (Layer-3) link-state routing protocol that disseminates only these CAs.
 This design allows switches to obtain the complete switch-level topology, and forward packets encapsulated with CAs along shortest paths.